apache/kibble/CONTRIBUTING.md

 ## Testing

 Apache Kibble project uses [pytest](https://docs.pytest.org/en/stable/) for running testing.
-Writing good test helps us avoid regression and unexpected issues.
+Writing good tests help us avoid regression and unexpected issues.

-In order to run tests you all you need to do is to call pytest:
+In order to run tests all you need to do is call pytest:

 ```
 # Run all tests